filecoin-project/specs/src/algorithms/expected_consensus.md

 This is detectable when a miner submits two blocks that satisfy either of the following "slashing conditions":

-(1) one block contains at least one ticket in its ticket array generated at the same round as one of the tickets in the other block's ticket array.
+(1) one block contains the same electionProof nonce as one of the other blocks'.
 (2) one block's parent is a Tipset that could have validly included the other block according to Tipset validity rules, however the parent of the first block does not include the other block.

   - While it cannot be proven that a miner omits known blocks from a Tipset in general (i.e. network latency could simply mean the miner did not receive a particular block) in this case it can be proven because a miner must be aware of a block they mined in a previous round.